EQ15T/photon-catalysis/README.md

 ## Additional scripts

-The [photon_addition_performance.py](examples/photon_addition_performance.py) script from the [examples](examples) directory illustrates, on selected states, the trade-off between fidelity and probability of success resulting from the non-ideal implementation of photon addition with a beam-splitter.
+The [photon_addition_performance_bs.py](examples/photon_addition_performance_bs.py) script from the [examples](examples) directory illustrates, on selected states, the trade-off between fidelity and probability of success resulting from the non-ideal implementation of photon addition with a beam-splitter, in the (DV) boson sampling setting.
 The script can be run from the command line, and outputs data and plots to the ```results``` directory.

+The [photon_addition_performance_sqz.py](examples/photon_addition_performance_sqz.py) script is its counterpart for the Gaussian boson sampling scheme, simulating the imperfect photon addition achieved by two-mode squeezing and PNR detection.
+Note that this simulation is slow and the script can take hours to run and complete.